mchisolm0/PlatoChat/README.md

 ### `./assets` directory

-This directory is designed to organize and store various assets, making it easy for you to manage and use them in your application.
-The assets are further categorized into subdirectories, including `icons` and `images`:
+The assets directory are further categorized into subdirectories, including `icons` and `images`:

 ```tree
 assets